oracle-livelabs/adb/shared/adb-autonomous-data-guard/adb-autonomous-data-guard.md

 * Learn how to specify the standby database in the same local region as the primary database, or in a remote region
 * Learn how Backup-Based Disaster Recovery works

 >**Note:**  This lab uses Autonomous Data Guard, which is **not available** with Oracle's Always Free databases.
 You can run the lab by reserving a hosted Livelabs environment, or by signing up for free trial credits, or by using your own tenancy.
-Autonomous Data Guard is available only in Autonomous Database instances 19c and above.
+Autonomous Data Guard is available only in Autonomous AI Database instances 19c and above.

 ### Basic Disaster Recovery Terminology